Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 After spending much of their careers away from Cirey, Adélaïde and her husband Thierry have now made it their family home, and it is open to the public for guided tours at regular times.
 It's absolutely worth the visit, because of its history of Voltaire, certainly, because of its link to one of France's most brilliant women, and because it is an organic home, where people live, and not just a museum piece.

 Getting to Cirey is best done by car.
 It's an easy drive through bucolic countryside.
-If you need to rent, make sure you compare prices first.
+If you need to rent a car, make sure you compare prices first.

 You can also reach the chateau by taking the train to Bar Sur Aube (2 hours from Paris) and then a taxi (you'll need a friend who speaks French to call and reserve so it can meet you at the train).